Zelus renardii: Microhabitat

 There appears to be no pattern of host-plant preference in Z. renardii, as it can be caught while beating and sweeping both flowering and non-flowering vegetation.
 Z. renardii is also common in agricultural and even urban and suburban environments.

 Zelus renardii also exhibits different vertical distributions depending on age.
 Nymphs occupied and foraged on lower parts of plants, whereas adults spent most of their time in the upper parts of plants, which may be a mechanism to avoid either competition between individuals or cannibalism.
 These differences in microhabitats may affect prey encounter rates.

 Anatomy and morphology

 Adults

-Zelus renardii is a medium to large hemipteran with an average total length between 10.57-14.25 mm.
+Zelus renardii is a medium to large hemipteran with an average total length between 10.57 and 14.25 mm.
 It is generally greenish-yellow ventrally and yellow-brown dorsally, with the corium distinctly reddish with paler venation.
 It also has a long, robust body with a cylindrical head, small reddish eyes, and a thick curved rostrum.
 The front tibia are covered posteriorly by glandular setae which secrete a sticky substance.
 Distinguishing it from other Zelus species, the scutellum is long and bears no projections and the last ventral abdominal segment is slender with a hooked median process apically.

 Females are similar to male except larger in total length 12.14-14.25 mm (versus 10.57 – 12.98 mm in males), and the hemelytron extend slightly beyond the tip of the abdomen.